ansonlouis/jsonymer/README.md

 This returns the specific error object with the passed error ID, on the specific item with the passed item ID.
 If no error id is passed, all errors found on the item with passed item id will be returned.

-###.clearError(itemIdx, errorId)
+###.clearError(itemIdx, [errorId])
 Params:
   - The index ID of the item that has the error you need to remove
-  - The unique error ID (you created yourself) that was given when the error was first created
+  - *optional*, The unique error ID (you created yourself) that was given when the error was first created.
+If not present, all errors for the item will be cleared

 **Note:** This method does nothing if you set `jsonymerInstance.errorsOn = false`.